CAEBL 2026 - CATLR's Conference for Advancing Evidence-Based Learning

 - Carrying out structured inquiries that collect and analyze evidence from teaching to further understand learning.

-Northeastern’s holistic, lifelong approach to learning recognizes that everyone involved in a learner’s educational experience is an educator.
-We welcome submissions from Northeastern educators across the global network, including all faculty, instructors, and staff, as well as their students and external partners.
+Northeastern recognizes that everyone involved in a learner’s educational experience is an educator.
+Therefore, we welcome We welcome submissions from Northeastern educators across the global network, including all faculty, instructors, and staff, as well as their students and external partners.

 Please note ALL proposals must be submitted via this online Proposal Submission Form.